bigip-edge/BIG-IP-Edge-Client/README.md

 This option only appears if your organization supports certificate-based authentication and you have a valid certificate.

 1. Open the BIG-IP Edge Client app on your device.
-2. Enter the email associated with your work or school account and click **Next**.
+2. Enter the email associated with your work or school account and click Next.
 3. Choose **Sign in with a certificate**.
 4. Tap **Continue** to confirm the certificate.
 5. Wait while the app validates the certificate.
-Once verified, you can access the app’s features and your organization's resources.
+Once verified, you can access the app’s features and your organization's resources